CellProfiler/tutorials/Translocation/Translocation.rst

 nucleus between the two images would be expected to be negative, whereas upon translocation, the correlation would be positive.

--  Click on the |Inline03| button and add the module *MeasureCorrelation* located under the module category *“Measurement”.* Add it to the pipeline by clicking the “+ Add to Pipeline” button.
+-  Click on the |Inline03| button and add the module *MeasureColocalization* located under the module category *“Measurement”.* Add it to the pipeline by clicking the “+ Add to Pipeline” button.